owenodriscoll/DopSCA_leakage/README.md

 ![Continuous Integration build in GitHub Actions](https://github.com/owenodriscoll/DopSCA/actions/workflows/main.yaml/badge.svg?branch=main)

 ## Data preparation
-1. Create an ECMWF account to access the ERA5 CDS API (for setup go [here](https://cds.climate.copernicus.eu/how-to-api)).
+1. Create an ECMWF account to access the ERA5 CDS API (for setup go to [cds.climate.copernicus.eu](https://cds.climate.copernicus.eu/how-to-api)).
 This is needed for wind-field information.

-2. Sentinel-1 data can be downloaded [here](https://browser.dataspace.copernicus.eu/).
+2. Sentinel-1 data can be downloaded at [browser.dataspace.copernicus.eu](https://browser.dataspace.copernicus.eu/).
 Recommended to download and unzip at least three sequential Sentinel-1 IW GRD's in VV+VH pol as the edges are lost during beam-pattern integration.

 ## Environment preparation
 Create a new environment and activate